 How to Thaw a Frozen Condensate Pipe

-All condensing boilers have a condensate pipe which sends waste water outside and down a drain.
-This waste water is acidic and gets produced as the boiler extracts as much energy as possible from flue gases, which turns into a small amount of acidic water as it cools.
-This process increases the efficiency of the boiler and is why all new boiler installations have to be condensing.
+Anyway, the job of the condensate pipe is to move waste water away from the boiler and down a drain.
+This waste water is acidic and is made as the boiler recycles heat from the flue gases.
+This increases efficiency and is why all new boiler installations have to be condensing.

-Before attempting to unfreeze a condensate pipe, you first need to ensure that’s the cause of the fault.
-In many cases, your boiler will display an error code to make you aware but if your boiler doesn’t then it can often be recognised by a gurgling noise coming from your heating system.
+Before thawing a frozen condensate pipe, you need to ensure that's the cause of the fault.
+In many cases, your boiler will display an error code.
+But if your boiler doesn't, then it can often be recognised by a gurgling noise coming from your heating system.

-If your boiler has been working well up until a period of below freezing temperatures then that’s a strong indication that the condensate pipe has frozen.
+If your boiler has been working well up until a period of below-freezing temperatures then that's a strong sign that the condensate pipe has frozen.

-If your condensate pipe has frozen, don’t worry, this can be resolved in just a few steps without even having to contact a heating engineer.
+If your condensate pipe has frozen, don't worry.
+It can be sorted in a few steps without having to contact a heating engineer.

-It’s important to find the blockage before taking any further actions so that you know you’re thawing out the right part of the pipe.
-This often occurs where there’s a bend or dip in the pipe.
+Before you start, find the blocked part of the pipe.
+That way, you know you're thawing out the right part of the pipe.
+Most blockages happen if there’s bend or dip in the pipe.

 Once you've located the blockage, there are several ways that you can unfreeze the condensate pipe:

-- Applying a hot water bottle, microwaveable heating pack or warm cloth to the frozen part of the pipe.
+- Hold a hot water bottle, microwaveable heating pack or warm cloth around the frozen part of the pipe.

-- Pouring hot water over the frozen part of the condensate pipe using a watering can – don’t use boiling water as it could cause the plastic pipe to melt.
+- Pour hot water over the frozen part using a watering can – don't use boiling water as it could cause the plastic pipe to melt.

-After unfreezing the pipe, you might need to reset the boiler to get it going again although some boilers will do this automatically, so it’s best to take a look in your boiler’s manual for next steps.
+After unfreezing the pipe, you might need to reset the boiler to get it going again.
+Some boilers will do this automatically so it's best to take a look in your boiler's manual for next steps.

-If you have any doubts whatsoever or don’t feel confident enough to unfreeze the condensate pipe yourself, then you should contact a qualified heating engineer who will be able to carry out the work for you.
+If you have any doubts, or don't feel confident enough to unfreeze the condensate pipe yourself, then you should contact a qualified heating engineer.

 There are a few ways to help prevent your condensate pipe from freezing over in the first place.
 Take the following steps into account as we enter the colder months:

-- Use a foam pipe insulation to cover the condensate pipe
+- Use foam pipe insulation to cover the condensate pipe;

-- Leaving your heating on overnight will help to keep the condensate pipe warm when the temperature is at its lowest
+- Leave your heating on overnight to keep the condensate pipe warm; and

-- Turning the thermostat up to a higher temperature will help to reduce the amount of condensate but watch out for hot radiators
+- Turn the thermostat up to a higher temperature to reduce the amount of condensate (but watch out for hot radiators).

-There are also some condensate pipe regulations that have to be kept to when they’re fitted externally:
+There are also some condensate pipe regulations that have to be followed when they're fitted outside:

 - Pipe has to take the shortest route